hogeschool/development-web/23-24/exam-structure/practice-exam-questions.md

 ## React
-- write a stateful Counter class component that accepts the initial value and the increment of the counter via `props`:
+- write a stateful Counter class component that accepts the initial value and the increment of the counter via `props`: (2/10 points)

 ```
 ...
 ```

-- write a stateful Counter functional component that accepts the initial value and the increment of the counter via `props`:
+- write a stateful Counter functional component that accepts the initial value and the increment of the counter via `props`: (2/10 points)

 ```
 ...
 ```

-- write a stateless (controlled) functional Counter component that accepts the current value, increment, and `setValue` via props:
+- write a stateless (controlled) functional Counter component that accepts the current value, increment, and `setValue` via props: (2/10 points)

 ```
 ...
 ```

 - write a stateful `People` component that maintains a `Map<Person["Id"], Person>` as state.
-Write a functional `Person` component that manages rendering and modifying each person in the map:
+Write a functional `Person` component that manages rendering and modifying each person in the map: (4/10 points)

 ```
 ...
 ```

 - write a stateful `Person` component that maintains a `Person` as state.
-Write a functional `Address` component that manages rendering and modifying the address of a given person (define type `Person` as containing an `Address` as a field):
+Write a functional `Address` component that manages rendering and modifying the address of a given person (define type `Person` as containing an `Address` as a field): (2/10 points)

 ```
 ...